 All of us lose some amount of hair every day but when we lose hair at a pace faster than at which it can be regenerated is known as hair loss.
 It is one of the most common problems assailing women.
 Due to aging or certain biological factors like a recent childbirth, the hair begins to thin out first.
 The causes could be hereditary or due to stress as well.
 Mostly, it is because of low-quality hair products.
 Whether you are in your 20s, 30s, or later, you can suffer from hair loss at any stage.
 In most cases, women delay going to the dermatologist until it is too late.
 With medications are taken at the right time, the situation can be controlled.

 Another problem that women face is that of dandruff.
 The dead skin of the scalp flakes off and falls on the shoulders making an unwelcome sight.
 It can be due to medication, a fungal infection, seasonal or hormonal changes.
-The best bet is to regularly wash your hair with a medicated shampoo.
+The best bet is to regularly wash your hair with a medicated shampoo and you can also for natural ways to get rid of dandruff.
 If that doesn’t work, you will need to consult your dermatologist.

 The itchy scalp that is giving you sleepless nights might be more than dandruff.
 It could be that bane of hair health- head lice.
 Lice are contagious.
 If someone has them and you end up sharing their comb or even their headphones, their towel or their pillow or just gave them a hug, chances are very high of your head being their next home.
 Over the counter, medicated shampoos prove to be effective.
 If the infestation continues, consult a doctor.